Advanced Biomedical Science

 Paisley: January, September

-Our Advanced Biomedical Science course offers a balance of theory, practical skills and application of a range of techniques relevant to the biomedical sciences such as:
+The course aims to give you a balance of theory, practical skills and application of a range of techniques relevant to the biomedical sciences such as medical genetics, immunobiology, and disease pathology.
+Emphasis is placed on the application of quality and management processes in the improvement of healthcare provision by biomedical laboratories.

 Our course is accredited by the Institute of Biomedical Science (IBMS).